ehsto/demo/README.md

-# demo
+# repo demo
-demo for trying github
+this is to try out git, please ignore this repo.